ALMSIVI/novel-tools-py/docs/references.md

 **Description:**

-Generates a epub file for the book.
+Generates an epub file for the book.
 An epub is essentially a zip file consisting of html files, stylesheets, and multimedia (including images).
 Compared to plaintext files (txt/md), it allows custom styles and illustrations bundled together.

 The epub specification requires title, language and identifier metadata.
-Therefore, a BOOK_TITLE must be included with language and id in its `others` field.
+Therefore, a NovelData with type BOOK_TITLE must be included with language and id in its `others` field.
 You can do that with MetadataReader.

 Since volume/chapter names might contain invalid characters, their order will be used as filenames.
 You can include this order by plugging in an `OrderTransformer`.